Trioxidation/Triox/README.md

 🛫 **Easy Setup** - Triox comes with batteries included and is easy to configure.

-🔬 **Modern Technologies** - No cookies but authentication with [JWT](https://jwt.io) and a front-end based on [WebAssembly](https://webassembly.org).
+🔬 **Modern Technologies** - Authentication with [JWT](https://jwt.io) and a front-end based on [WebAssembly](https://webassembly.org).

-## Freatures
+## Features

-Currently we want to implement the following features before moving on with more ambitious plans:
+Triox is still in an early stage but already supports most important features.
+Before releasing the first beta version we want to implement the following features:

-- [x] Basic authentication with JWT
+- [x] Authentication
-- [x] File upload and download
+- [x] File API
 - [ ] WebAssembly based front-end

+## Contributing

+Everyone is welcome to contribute to Triox.
+We are always open for new ideas, features and improvements.

+The easiest way to contribute changes is to fork Triox, and then create a pull request to ask us to pull your changes into our repository.
+You can find a list of good first issues [here](https://github.com/aaronerhardt/triox/labels/good%20first%20issue).

 # Setup